census-instrumentation/opencensus-website/content/quickstart/java/tracing.md

 }
 ```

-## Exporting to Stackdriver
+## Exporting traces

-### Import Packages
+### Initialize the exporter
-To turn on Stackdriver Tracing, we’ll need to declare the Stackdriver dependency in your `pom.xml`.
+To enable trace exporting to Zipkin, we’ll need to declare the Zipkin exporter dependency in your `pom.xml`.
 Add the following code snippet inside of your `<dependencies>` node:

 {{<tabs Snippet All>}}
 {{<highlight xml>}}
 <dependency>
     <groupId>io.opencensus</groupId>
-    <artifactId>opencensus-exporter-trace-stackdriver</artifactId>
+    <artifactId>opencensus-exporter-trace-zipkin</artifactId>
     <version>${opencensus.version}</version>
 </dependency>
 {{</highlight>}}